D. B. Corp Limited

 COMMITTEES OF THE BOARD

-The Board of Directors of your Company has constituted the following committees constituted in termsof the provisions of the Companies Act 2013 and the Listing Agreement (effectiveupto 30th November 2015) / Listing Regulations:
+The Board of Directors functions through the following committees constituted in termsof the provisions of the Companies Act 2013 and SEBI Listing Regulations:

-The legal provision of constitution of Risk Management Committee is not applicable tothe Company.
-The details regarding composition and meetings of thesecommittees held during the year under review as also the meetings of the Board of Directors are given inthe Corporate Governance Report which may be taken as forming part of this Report.
+The legal provision mandating constitution of Risk Management Committee is not yetapplicable to the Company.
+The details regarding composition and meetings of thesecommittees held during the year under review are given in the Corporate Governance Reportwhich may be taken as forming a part of this Report.

 POLICY ON NOMINATION AND REMUNERATION OF DIRECTORS KMPS AND OTHER EMPLOYEES

-The detailed policy is given in the Corporate Governance Report which may be taken asforming part of this Report.
+The detailed policy on Nomination and Remuneration of Directors KMPs and Otheremployees is given in the Corporate Governance Report which may be taken as forming a partof this Report.

 EXTRACT OF ANNUAL RETURN

-The Company has built up robust internal controls commensurate with the size of itsoperations.
-It has laid down standard operatingguidelines and processes which ensuressmooth functioning of activities and zero ambiguity in the mind of people who actually execute the operations.
+Your Company has built up a strong and efficient internal control mechanism which iscommensurate with the size of its business operations.
+It has laid down standard operatingguidelines and processes which ensure smooth functioning of activities and zero ambiguityin the minds of people who actually execute the operations.